Srendi/k3s-homelab-filipweilid/README.md

 This template implements Flux in a way that promotes legibility and ease of use for those who are new (or relatively new) to the technology and GitOps in general.

-If you are new to Flux and GitOps in general it is important to understand that **all changes** you want made to your Kubernetes cluster should be **commited to your Git repository** which Flux will pick up and attempt to apply.
+If you are new to Flux and GitOps it is important to understand that **all changes** you want made to your Kubernetes cluster should be **commited to your Git repository** which Flux will pick up and attempt to apply.
 You're still free to make _dirty_ edits using `kubectl` but keep in mind that Flux might revert them once its reconcilation loop happens.

 ## ✨ Features

+- Build a Kubernetes cluster with either [k0s](https://github.com/k0sproject/k0s), [k3s](https://k3s.io) or [Talos](https://github.com/siderolabs/talos)
-- Automated, reproducible, customizable setup through Ansible templates and playbooks
+- Automated, reproducible, customizable setup through templates
 - Opinionated implementation of Flux with [strong community support](https://github.com/onedr0p/flux-cluster-template/tree/main#-help)
 - Encrypted secrets thanks to [SOPS](https://github.com/getsops/sops) and [Age](https://github.com/FiloSottile/age)
 - Web application firewall thanks to [Cloudflare Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/)